EnigmaCEO/MinMins/Assets/Plugins/I2/Localization/readme.txt

 FIX: Switched loc order of Main and SecondaryTerms to localice the text/sprite after the font/atlas was changed
 FIX: Editor UI for the Terms translation was overflowing.
 FIX: Automatically Importing from Google will not longer clear the localization data
-FIX: Faster startup by avoding calling LanguageSource.UpdateDictionary multiple times
+FIX: Faster startup by avoding calling LanguageSourceData.UpdateDictionary multiple times
 DEL: Projects using Unity new UI no longer have to add UGUI to their Scripting Define Symbols
 DEL: Projects using TextMeshPro no longer have to add TMProBeta to their Scripting Define Symbols
 DEL: Cleaned some variables in the Inspectors that were not longer needed